chad-casa/Attendance-o-meter/README.md

 The Attendance-o-meter seeks to provide a frictionless solution to counting the number of students who attend the class to provide insights to management.

 # Introduction – Project Attendance-o-meter
-Project Attendance-o-meter explores developing an IoT system to sense, network and display attendance data on an LCD screen.
-In this project we will use an Arduino MKR1010 Wi-Fi enabled microprocessor linked to the CE controlled by RGB MQTT messages - to develop an IoT system to flag poor classroom ventilation using CO2 ppm as our key indicator.
+Project Attendance-o-meter explores developing an IoT system to sense and react to the environment. network and display attendance data on an LCD screen.
+In this project we will use an Arduino MKR1010 Wi-Fi enabled microprocessor linked to the CE controlled by RGB MQTT messages - to develop an IoT system to anonymously monitor classroom attendance using zonal object detection from a mmwave sensor as our key indicator.

-“The Internet of Things or IoT is the network of devices such as vehicles and home appliances that contain electronics software sensors actuators and connectivity which allows these things to connect interact and exchange data.”
+For context, “the Internet of Things or IoT is the network of devices such as vehicles and home appliances that contain electronics software sensors actuators and connectivity which allows these things to connect interact and exchange data.”
 Kevin Ashton.

 Simply put: